QSMOTE-PGM/kPGM: QSMOTE Based PGM and kPGM for Imbalanced Dataset Classification: Introduction

 \subsection{Organization}

-The rest of the paper is structured as follows: Section~\ref{background} introduces the theoretical background of PGM and kPGM.
-Section~\ref{SecIII} presents the proposed algorithms of QSMOTE variants.
-Section~\ref{SecIV} reports empirical results for different methods and encoding techniques.
-Finally, Section~\ref{SecV} concludes with a discussion of insights and future research directions.
+The rest of the paper is structured as follows: {Section~\ref{qml_based} introduces the taxonomy of quantum-based machine learning systems together with the associated quantum hardware architecture and computational perspective.} Section~\ref{background} presents the theoretical background of PGM and kPGM classifiers.
+Section~\ref{SecIII} describes the proposed QSMOTE variants and their underlying methodologies.
+Section~\ref{SecIV} reports the experimental setup and empirical results under different classifiers and encoding strategies.
+Finally, Section~\ref{SecV} concludes the paper with discussions, insights, and future research directions.